thomasperi/sandbox-clone/README.md

 }
 ```

-Limitation:
-* It doesn't provide any information about directories, only the files.

 ### `encodings` option

-The `clonebox` function accepts an `encodings` option where you can specify how various file types are loaded into its snapshots.
+The `clonebox` function accepts an `encodings` option in which you can specify how various file types are loaded into the snapshots.
+The default is `'utf8'`.

 ```javascript
 const box = clonebox({